rev-net/memo/pitch.md

 - **Duration:** How long does the stage last?
 A revnet’s final stage lasts forever.
 - **Starting price:** How much does it cost to buy a single token when the stage begins?
 The payment's value stays within the revnet and can only be accessed by token holders who cash out.
 - **Price increase:** How frequently, and by how much, does the token's price increase within the stage?
-- **Split:** What percentage of token issuance is set aside for a list of recipients, and which address is the split operator?
+- **Split:** What percentage of token issuance (and buybacks) are set aside for a list of recipients, and which address is the split operator?
 The split operator can add, remove, or modify recipients from that list, changing how the split is allocated within the stage.
 - **Automint:** How many tokens get minted to a list of recipients at the start of the stage?
 This functions like a "pre-mint".
 - **Cash out tax:** How much does the revnet's reclaimable value per token increase each a token holders burns their tokens to cash out?

-If holders of the $TOKEN add liquidity to an AMM it offers a better price, the revnet will route new incoming payments to the market instead of issuing new $TOKENs.
-Revnets issue new tokens until the market naturally takes over its supply and demand, helping networks start up without leaking value, and sustain efficient growth over time.
+If token holders add liquidity to an [AMM](https://docs.uniswap.org/concepts/uniswap-protocol#order-book-vs-amm) and it offers a better price than the revnet, the revnet will route incoming payments to that market instead of issuing new tokens.
+The revnet's split is applied to these buybacks as well.

+Revnets issue new tokens until the market naturally provides supply and demand for the token, meaning revnets get started without leaking value and sustain efficient growth over time.

-Built using the Juicebox V4 protocol, revnets can grow to accept money on new EVMs as they emerge, and offer cash outs on them too.
-Holders can move their tokens between chains, which move the revnet’s value alongside to maintain the aggregate value proposition in tact.
+Built using Juicebox v4, revnets can grow to accept money on new [EVM-compatible networks](https://ethereum.org/en/developers/docs/evm/) as they emerge, and offer cash outs on those networks too.
+Holders can move their tokens between chains, and when they do, the revnet automatically moves funds to back those tokens to maintain those tokens' value.

 ### $REV stage 1

 _Inaugural 77 day $REV sale ⏩.
 Your payments are worth 2.5x what they'll be worth in stage 2.
-Mint first of two batches of tokens to honor pre-net work._
+Mint the first of two batches of tokens to honor pre-launch work._

 - **Duration:** 77 days.
 - **Initial price:** 1 $REV costs 0.001 ETH.
-- **Price increase:** none.
+- **Price increase:** None.
-- **Split:** 20% split of issuance and buybacks operated by rrg.rev.eth, 10% routed to rrg.rev.eth, 10% to dao.jbx.eth.
+- **Split:** 20% split of issuance and buybacks operated by `rrg.rev.eth`.
+10% routed to `rrg.rev.eth` (RRG), and 10% to `dao.jbx.eth` (JuiceboxDAO).
-- **Automint:** 70_000 $REV to rrg.rev.eth for pre-net work, split 25_000 to dao.jbx.eth, 10_000 to breadfruit, 10_000 to filipv, 10_000 to codalabs, 4_000 to openesquire, 2_000 to kmac, 2_000 to 0xBa5ed, 2_000 to nowonder, 2_000 to peel,  1_000 to drgorilla, 1_000 to juicecast, 1_000 to peacenode, 1_000 to LJ.
+- **Automint:** 70,000 $REV to `rrg.rev.eth` for pre-launch work.
+Of this $REV, 25,000 will be sent to `dao.jbx.eth` (JuiceboxDAO), 10,000 to `breadfruit.eth`, 10,000 to `filipv.eth`, 10,000 to `codalabs.eth`, 4,000 to `openesquire.eth`, 2,000 to `kmacb.eth`, 2,000 to `0xba5ed.eth`, 2,000 to `noobwonder.eth`, 2_000 to [Peel](https://juicebox.money/@peel),  1,000 to `drgorilla.eth`, 1_000 to [Juicecast](https://juicebox.money/@juicecast), 1,000 to `peacenode.eth`, and 1,000 to LJ.
-- **Cash out tax:** Medium-high (0.6), the network consolidates when holders cash out.
+- **Cash out tax:** Medium-high (0.6).
+The network consolidates when holders cash out.

 ### $REV stage 2

-_The price of issuing new $REV is doubled every 77 days, forever._
+_The price of issuing new $REV is doubled every 77 days for 770 days._

-- **Duration:** 770 days.
+- **Duration:** 770 days (~2 years).
 - **Initial price:** 1 $REV costs 0.002 ETH, double the price of stage 1.
 - **Price increase:** 100% (double) every 77 days, “halving”.
-- **Split:** 38% of issuance and buybacks operated by rrg.rev.eth, 19% routed to rrg.rev.eth, 19% to dao.jbx.eth.
+- **Split:** 38% of issuance and buybacks operated by `rrg.rev.eth`.
+19% routed to `rrg.rev.eth`, 19% to `dao.jbx.eth`.
 - **Automint:** none.
 - **Cash out tax:** No change.
 Medium-high (0.6).

 ### $REV stage 3

 _Vest more $REV for pre-net work._

 - **Duration:** 7777 days. (~22 years)
 - **Initial price:** Where stage 2 left off.
 - **Price increase:** Continue doubling every 77 days.
 - **Split:** No change.
-38% of issuance and buybacks operated by rrg.rev.eth, 19% routed to rrg.rev.eth, 19% to dao.jbx.eth.
+38% of issuance and buybacks operated by `rrg.rev.eth`.
+19% routed to `rrg.rev.eth`, 19% to `dao.jbx.eth`.
-- **Automint:** 128_000 $REV to rrg.rev.eth for pre-net work, split 35_000 to dao.jbx.eth, 20_000 to breadfruit, 20_000 to filipv, 20_000 to codalabs, 10_000 to openesquire, 5_000 to kmac, 5_000 to 0xBa5ed, 5_000 to nowonder, 5_000 to peel, 1_000 to drgorilla, 1_000 to juicecast, 1_000 to peacenode, 1_000 to LJ.
+- **Automint:** 128,000 $REV to `rrg.rev.eth` for pre-net work.
+Of this $REV, 35,000 will be sent to `dao.jbx.eth`, 20,000 to `breadfruit.eth`, 20,000 to `filipv.eth`, 20,000 to `codalabs.eth`, 10,000 to `openesquire.eth`, 5,000 to `kmacb.eth`, 5,000 to `0xba5ed.eth`, 5,000 to `noobwonder.eth`, 5,000 to [Peel](https://juicebox.money/@peel), 1,000 to `drgorilla.eth`, 1,000 to [Juicecast](https://juicebox.money/@juicecast), 1,000 to `peacenode.eth`, and 1,000 to LJ.
 - **Cash out tax:** No change.
 Medium-high (0.6).

 ### $REV stage 4

 _End issuance and splits._

 - **Duration:** Forever.
 - **Initial price:** 0.
 No more issuance.
 - **Price increase:** None, since there's no more issuance.